DFE-Digital/bat-design-history/app/posts/find-teacher-training/2023-01-04-adding-information-about-relocation-payments-to-course-pages.md

 ---

 We needed to add some information for candidates following the introduction of relocation payments for international students.
-Depending on the subject, candidates may be eligible for a payment of £10,000 from the UK government to help with the financial cost of moving to England.
+Depending on the subject, candidates may be eligible for a payment of £10,000 from the UK government to help with the financial costs of moving to England.

 ## What we changed

 We added the following content to the ‘International candidates’ section.

-You may be entitled to £10,000 from the UK government to help with the financial costs of moving to England.
+> You may be entitled to £10,000 from the UK government to help with the financial costs of moving to England.
 Learn more about training to teach in England as an international student.

 Since the payment is only available for specific subjects, we only show this content if the subject is: